 Another great spot for hiking in Laguna Beach is the Laguna Coast Wilderness Park in the canyon just short drive outside of downtown.
 There are many trails here, so stop at the Nix Nature Center to see which trail is right for you.

-One of the best things to do in Laguna Beach is EAT!
-There are so many fabulous restaurants and eateries to choose from you almost can’t go wrong no matter where you go.
+Of course, one of the top things to do in Laguna Beach is EAT!
+There are so many fabulous restaurants and eateries to choose from.
+You almost can’t go wrong no matter where you go.
 Almost.
 So instead of risking, take our top picks for places to eat in Laguna Beach.

 Only open for dinner, happy hour is from 4:30-5:30 weekdays.